PawLitically Correct offers in home and remote cat behavior consultations in the Washington DC metro area and around the

 What to Expect

-Lisa Stemcosky, the owner of PawLitically Correct, is a Certified Cat Behavior Consultant (CCBC) with the International Association of Animal Behavior Consultants.
+Lisa Stemcosky (she/her), the owner of PawLitically Correct, is a Certified Cat Behavior Consultant (CCBC) with the International Association of Animal Behavior Consultants.
 Lisa is also the Cat Division Chair for IAABC.
 Through this business, Lisa is able to provide behavior modification plans to clients to keep their cats happy in their home

 She is also the Feline Behavior Manager at Humane Rescue Alliance where she works with staff and volunteers to improve the lives of cats in and out of the shelter by providing behavior and training support as well as educating the community.

 Since 2017, Lisa has been a mentor for the Jackson Galaxy Project, Cat Pawsitive Pro.
 As a mentor for Cat Pawsitive Pro, Lisa advises and mentors staff members and volunteers in shelters across the United States on how to implement feline behavior modification programs in their shelter.